dablenparty/.neovim/README.md

 My custom Neovim config, written from scratch.

 > [!IMPORTANT]
-> Currently, neovim `v0.11` is still nightly.
-Make sure to install the latest commit!
+> neovim `v0.11` is no longer nightly!
+You can install the latest dev version if you'd like, but **it is no longer required**.

 <details>